 The quest started on the first of June, 2019 and has been and presumably will continue to be irregularly updated by its author, who, after attempting and failing to make two other quests, promised he will continue writing until its completion.
 Warg seems to have made good on his promise, The Little Lock That Could reaching almost four hundred thousand words, recently finishing the first part of the story which takes place in "Classic" or "Vanilla" World of Warcraft and will soon continue in the Burning Crusade expansion.

 The quest has a large (for the site) following who has been described as "cancerous", "exceptional" and "a pack of rabid hyenas".
-The author seems happy with the behaviour of his readers, despite claming several times that he has not cultivated the chat, and being unable to see that the readers only mimic his behaviour.
+The author seems happy with the behavior of his readers, despite cliaming several times that he has not cultivated the chat, and being unable to see that the readers only mimic his behavior.

 The quest has officially ended, with the last post being on Feb 10 2020, soon after reaching its second part, Burning Crusade, and there will be no more further updates.

 As of April 17th, a Friday, the quest is... not, anymore.
 Warg quit and deleted it all.
 A mirror may be posted if one is found.
 Otherwise, it is no more.
 Here is a mirror of all his major stuff.

 Twist, it's back, as of 22th September.
 Kas-restored, after warg came back and kinda regretted deleting all of his stuff.
 Might not run again, might run again, but at least you can view it the way it was meant to, even checking out the past chat.

 The Little Lock That Could contains examples of:

 - After-Action Healing Drama: Happens after The fight with Vendellin Soulfire, an enemy Warlock, who cast the Mark of Kathra'natir at Broll before being killed but hit Aldwyn instead causing him various issues and an ongoing threat of possession by the Dreadlord.

 - Audience Participation: It's a quest.
 Enough said.